The Haiku Handicapper

 Like any idea worth following up on, the concept for The Haiku Handicapper came in the midst of some idle doodling during a college lecture.
 Looking for an outside-the-box way to analyze the 2008 Breeders' Cup Classic, Joe recalled an email sent to him by former Thoroughbred Times co-worker Ed DeRosa in which he announced he would be out of the office with a haiku.
 It was all a blur from there.

 It was fun to write, a challenge trying to get a point across within the rigid guidelines, and nobody else was doing it.
-The Haiku Handicapper debuted in the Michigan-Bred Claimer blog in November 2008, and has since appeared in the Daily Racing Form, Arabian Finish Line, Thoroughbred Times, and the National Thoroughbred Racing Association website.
-Seven years later, he still writes every haiku in the same notebook.
+The Haiku Handicapper debuted in the Michigan-Bred Claimer blog in November 2008, and has since appeared in the Paulick Report, Daily Racing Form, Arabian Finish Line, Thoroughbred Times, This Is Horse Racing, Brisnet and the National Thoroughbred Racing Association website.

-The Haiku Handicapper currently appears regularly on the DRF Breeding website during the Triple Crown races, Breeders' Cup, Eclipse Awards, and other major events.
+The Haiku Handicapper currently appears regularly on the Paulick Report website during the Triple Crown races, Breeders' Cup, Eclipse Awards, and other major events.

 What readers have said about "The Haiku Handicapper"